Notifications for Confluent Cloud

 The following image shows Manage notifications for the cluster grayed out, meaning the user does not have permissions to manage notifications for that cluster.

-To learn more about configuring integrations for cluster notifications, see Configure integrations and subscriptions. later in this topic.
+To learn more about configuring integrations for cluster notifications, see Configure integrations and subscriptions.

 To manage notifications for a cluster, you make calls to the /notifications/v1/resource-subscriptions endpoint, specifying CLUSTER as the resource_type in the request.
 You can create, update, and delete resource subscriptions for cluster notifications using the REST API.

-The following examples shows how to create a resource subscription for cluster notifications by sending a POST request to the resource-subscriptions endpoint with a JSON payload that specifies the cluster resource and the integration ID.
+The following example shows how to create a resource subscription for cluster notifications by sending a POST request to the resource-subscriptions endpoint with a JSON payload that specifies the cluster resource and the integration ID.

 POST /notifications/v1/resource-subscriptions HTTP/1.1